Creates a choropleth map from an object of class sf

 1

-, the default, colors are ordered from darkest to lightest.
+(default), colors go from darkest to lightest.
 If-1

 Examples